14 Different Types of Owls in California

 This species can also be found in parts of Mexico and South America.

-Their numbers have declined due to habitat loss and pesticide use, but they are still quite common throughout the state.
+Although their numbers have declined due to habitat loss and pesticide use, they are still quite common throughout the state.

-With proper conservation efforts, the Barn Owl population in California should continue to remain healthy.
+With proper conservation efforts, California’s Barn Owl population should remain healthy.

 2. Northern Saw-Whet Owl